-The economic viability of iron ore projects such as the Trairão Project is affected, in part, by the ability of the operator to mine, beneficiate and enter into off-take agreements with potential end users.
+The economic viability of mineral projects, including iron projects such as the Trairão Project, is affected, in part, by the ability of the operator to mine, beneficiate and enter into offtake agreements with potential end users.
 No assurance can be made that Talon will be successful in entering into off-take agreements in respect of local and/or export sales or in accessing local smelting facilities.